compucorp/backstopjs-config/README.md

 1. Go to [Actions Tab](https://github.com/compucorp/backstopjs-config/actions?query=workflow%3A%22Backstop+Tests%22)
 2. Click on 'Run Workflow' button.
 3. Enter required 'CiviCRM Version', 'Shoreditch Reference Branch/Tag Name' and 'Shoreditch Test Branch/Tag Name'.
-4. Wait for the Action to finish, and download the Artifacts to compare screenshots in local system.
+4. Wait for the Action to finish, and download the Artifacts to compare the screenshots.

 ## Manual Process
 1. Create a `backstop_data/site-config.json` file with the following content.